vert1c4l/June_SECDSM_CTF/README.md

 I already know that we're working with a punch card, but is there any other information that I can glean from the provided card?
 In fact, there was.
 On the left-hand side, the punch card has some identifying information on where it was made:
 ![step 1](https://user-images.githubusercontent.com/101227395/171699951-93de0fe3-a316-48c6-a7dc-f229e0f8b30d.jpg)

-Performing a search with the following key terms _masswerk punch card reader_ led me to the site, https://www.masswerk.at/cardreader/.
+Performing a search with the following key terms _masswerk punch card reader_ led me to the site https://www.masswerk.at/cardreader/.

 ### Step 2
-Tried to upload the image provided for this challenge, but an error message stating: **"Sorry, this file doesn't look like a punch card created with the Virtual Keypunch."**  Hmmm, maybe I should try changing the picture format from '.png' to '.jpeg'?
+Tried to upload the image provided for this challenge, but got an error message stating **"Sorry, this file doesn't look like a punch card created with the Virtual Keypunch."**  Hmmm, maybe I should try changing the picture format from '.png' to '.jpeg'?
 No luck, the error persists.
 Looks like this was going to be a little harder than I thought.

 ### Step 3
 After doing some additional searching and getting nowhere with other online punch card readers, I decided to try my hand at figuring this out through trial and error.
 Luckily, the previously mentioned cardreader site had a link to [The Virutal Keypunch](https://www.masswerk.at/keypunch/).
 Now it was time to RTFM and figure out what the punch card was telling me.